 Once you save and closed the file, and the changes are applied with:

 3: ens3: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc mq state UP group default qlen 1000 link/ether 56:00:00:60:20:0a brd ff:ff:ff:ff:ff:ff inet 192.168.121.199/24 brd 192.168.121.255 scope global dynamic ens3 valid_lft 3575sec preferred_lft 3575sec inet6 fe80::5054:ff:feb0:f500/64 scope link valid_lft forever preferred_lft forever

 That’s it!
 You have assigned a static IP to your Ubuntu server.

 Setting up a static IP address on Ubuntu Desktop computers requires no technical knowledge.

-3. Then, in “IPV4” Method” section select “Manual”, and enter your static IP address, Netmask and Gateway.
-Click on the “Apply” button once complete.
+3. In “IPV4” Method” section select “Manual”, and enter your static IP address, Netmask and Gateway.
+Click on the “Apply” button once completed.